 In some occupations, the use of heavy machinery and large equipment is necessary to get the job done.
 Operating this equipment requires experience and skill, as well as extensive training.
 When inexperience, negligence, or carelessness occurs while operating heavy equipment, catastrophic and deadly accidents can occur.
 According to the U.S. Bureau of Labor Statistics, about 4,600 fatal work injuries are recorded in the United States each year.
 Many of these fatalities were caused by heavy equipment accidents.

-A heavy equipment accident most often occurs in industrial or construction industries, due to the numerous types of heavy machinery and dangerous equipment routinely on site.
-The most common accidents include:
+A heavy equipment accident most often occurs in industrial or construction industries, due to the numerous types of heavy machinery and dangerous equipment routinely on-site.

 - Rollover accidents

 - Caught in running machinery or equipment

 - Impact by power vehicles or equipment

 - Object striking workers

 There are numerous causes of heavy equipment accidents.
 In some cases, there may be multiple parties to blame for your accident and your injuries.
 On construction sites, for example, the operator of a forklift may be inexperienced and unable to correctly avoid an accident when the forklift malfunctions.
 In this scenario, the construction company, the forklift manufacturer, and the forklift driver may all share in the liability.